The Heckscher Foundation for Children: History

 in 1922 and provided housing for children and community activities.

 However, the Great Depression of the 1930s resulted in the deterioration of the foundation's assets to the point of near collapse.
 August Heckscher recruited Arthur Smadbeck and Ruth Smadbeck, friends and financial equals who shared his dedication to public service to help rebuild the foundation.

 Ruth Smadbeck began as a volunteer in the 1930s and ran the foundation for over 50 years, including its programs of dance, orchestra, exercise, swimming, the purchase and distribution of necessities for indigent children, a kindergarten, a theater, a craft room, a senior lounge, a photography group, a library, and a thrift shop.
 The Communications and Learning Center at Marymount Manhattan College is named for Ruth Smadbeck.

 By the time of August Heckscher's death in 1941, foundation income was such that no distributions to charity were possible.
 From 1941 until his death in 1977, Arthur Smadbeck donated his time and efforts to disposing of losing foundation assets, consolidating others and creating a profitable platform on which he positioned the foundation to support major outside charitable efforts.

 At Ruth Smadbeck's death in 1986, distributions to charity had grown to $1,169,219 and assets had grown to $22,072,773.
 Renowned real estate entrepreneur and civic leader Louis Smadbeck became chairman of the foundation in 1986, and continued in this capacity until his death in 1992.
 Virginia Sloane was elected president in 1986, and presided over the foundation's philanthropic projects for some 25 years.
 In 2012, she became president emeritus.
 She died at the age of 91 on August 24, 2014.

 In 1997, a new generation assumed leadership roles.
 Howard Sloane became chairman and CEO and continues to preside over the foundation's projects and programming.
 Today, the foundation's assets have grown to well over $300 million, and distributions to charity have dramatically increased.

 Funding approaches

-The modern-day foundation practices catalytic giving, identifying and supporting projects with potential for wide-ranging applications, and helps to leverage such programs to scale.
-The foundation also unites not for profits with for profits and the public sector to support common goals in strategic projects, and continues to provide grants for projects that seek to solve specific problems, such as helping New York City's middle school students make informed choices about which high schools to attend.
-The Heckscher Foundation also operates programs of its own and is a well-known backer of public and New York City Parks Department recreational facilities in New York.

-Signature Initiatives

-The foundation concentrates on funding projects in education/academia, arts, health and recreation, social services, workforce development and capacity-building and training for the benefit of children and young people.